- College Readiness & Access

 Professor of Economics Emerita, Skidmore College, Saratoga Springs, NY

-Sandy Baum is an independent policy analyst for the College Board and Professor of Economics Emerita at Skidmore College.
-Baum earned her B.A. in sociology at Bryn Mawr College and her Ph.D. in economics at Columbia University.
-She has written extensively on issues relating to college access, college pricing, student aid policy, student debt, affordability, and other aspects of higher education finance.
+Sandy Baum is an independent higher education policy analyst and consultant.
+Senior Fellow at the George Washington University Graduate School of Education and Human Development and Professor Emerita of Economics at Skidmore College, Dr. Baum earned her B.A. in sociology at Bryn Mawr College, where she is currently a member of the Board of Trustees, and her Ph.D. in economics at Columbia University.
+She has written and spoken extensively on issues relating to college access, college pricing, student aid policy, student debt, affordability, and other aspects of higher education finance.